deercreeklabs/lancaster/README.md

 # Creating Schema Objects
 Lancaster schema objects are required for serialization and deserialization.
-This can be done in two ways:
+These can be created in two ways:
 1. Using an existing Avro schema in JSON format.
 To do this, use the [json->schema](#json-schema) function.
 This is best if you are working with externally defined schemas from another system or language.